finbourne/sample-excel/README.md

 ### What's missing?
 If you can't find an example for a use case you care about then please get in touch.
 We're eager to help expand understanding of LUSID's capabilities and learn more about users' requirements.

-To submit a suggestion please either raise an [Issue](https://github.com/finbourne/sample-excel/issues) on this git hub repo or [send us an email](mailto:support@finbourne.com).
+To submit a suggestion please either raise an [Issue](https://github.com/finbourne/sample-excel/issues) on this GitHub repo or [send us an email](mailto:support@finbourne.com).
 The more information you can provide, the better.